Depression and Substance Abuse

 While it is clear that there is a link between addiction and mental health, it is not always clear which problem surfaced first.

 In some cases, a person may turn to drugs and alcohol to cope with symptoms of depression.
 Self-medicating for symptoms of mental health disorders is a prominent influence in the development of addiction.
-While this may provide temporary relief, it often exacerbates symptoms and causes more problems to develop further down the line.
+While this may provide temporary relief, it often exacerbates symptoms, cause more problems to develop further down the line, and require dual-diagnosis treatment.
 For others, depression can develop as substance abuse negatively impacts their life.
 Continued use of drugs or alcohol can decrease overall quality of life.
 This may lead to the development of depression as well.

 Is it Depression?
 Or Something Else?